Ten Lakes Spectacular Preview

 The house itself dates back to the late 19th century and was originally built as a private residence.
 Its name comes from the nearby “ghyll,” a local word for a narrow stream or ravine, reflecting the natural features of the landscape around it.
 Designed in a traditional Lakeland style with Arts and Crafts influences, the building blends stone, slate, and timber to sit harmoniously within its surroundings.

 Holbeck Ghyll later became a hotel and gained a strong reputation for hospitality and fine dining.
 For many years, it was particularly well known for its restaurant, which held Michelin recognition and attracted visitors from across the country.
-Dining here was as much about the setting as the food, with large windows framing uninterrupted views of Windermere below.

 The gardens and terraces are a key part of the experience.
 Carefully landscaped, they provide quiet spots to sit and take in the scenery, especially at sunrise or sunset when the light shifts across the lake and hills.
 The atmosphere is distinctly more tranquil than the busier lakeside areas, making it a favourite for those seeking relaxation.